aogriffiths/relay/relay-specification.md

      section 5 of the PuSH 0.4 specification.
    * Sections 5.1, 5.2, 5.3 in this specification relate to sections of the same numbers in the PuSH 0.4 specification.
-   * Section 5.4 in this specification describes subscription renewal / reconfirmation, which is mentioned in various places in the PuSH 0.4 specification.
+   * Section 5.4 in this specification describes subscription reconfirming / renewal, of a subscription which is mentioned in various places in the PuSH 0.4 specification.
    * Section 5.5 in this specification describes subscription denying, which is referred to in section 5.2 of the PuSH 0.4 specification.